wazuh/wazuh-documentation/source/user-manual/api/getting-started.rst

 Conclusion
 ^^^^^^^^^^
 We hope those examples have helped you to appreciate the potential of the Wazuh API.
 Remember to check out the :ref:`reference <api_reference>` document to discover all the available API requests.
-A nice summary can also be found here: :ref:`summary <request_list>`.